mvahaste/vscode-custom-css/README.md

 # VSCode Custom CSS

-Custom CSS for VSCode for some small improvements, just my personal preferences, easily configurable to your liking.
+Custom CSS for VSCode for some visual improvements, just my personal preferences, easily configurable to your liking.
 Should work okay with most themes, but no guarantees.
 Only tested on Windows.

 ## Features